CS 20: Student Onboarding

 Sign up at: https://www.siteground.com/students/

 Make sure you sign up for cPanel hosting, not WordPress hosting – and use your tufts.edu email.

 You need to get an ftp client to be able to transfer files on to the web.
 I suggest WS-FTP or FileZilla (which I use).
 Both are free downloads.

 I like Adobe Dreamweaver if you can get it for free.
 W3Schools has an online editor for free: https://www.w3schools.com/tryit/tryit.asp?filename=tryhtml_default

 Or search “HTML Editor” to find one you like.

 Github will be used for file storage, website hosting, version control and collaboration.
-Establish an account on github.com.
-Note that a Github account does not take the place of the C-Panel based website hosting.
+Create an account on github.com.
+Note that a Github account is needed in addition to C-Panel based website hosting.

 Postman is a slick tool for testing API calls.
-Sign up for an account.
+Sign up for a free account.